 If you’re into easy desserts, make sure to give my peach blackberry cobbler recipe a try!

 - 1 container whipped topping, thawed

 - 1 11-oz box vanilla wafers

-- Prepare the instant pudding according to the package instructions for PIE FILLING in a large bowl.
+- Prepare the instant pudding in a large bowl according to the package instructions for "pie filling."
 Once set, fold in the whipped topping and place the bowl in refrigerator.

 - Layer the wafers on the bottom of a 2-quart casserole dish.
 Add a layer of bananas.
-Spread a ½″ layer of the pudding mixture on top.
+Spread a 1/2″ layer of the pudding mixture on top.
 Repeat the three layers until the ingredients are used up, or until you reach the top of the dish, whichever’s first, making sure the last layer is pudding.

 - Let the banana pudding chill in the refrigerator for at least an hour before serving (overnight is better).